Sunday, November 13, 2022

 Friday, June 17, 2022

-I woke, as if from a dream (a bad dream).
-The photos and plant list suggested a far richer woodland than I’d ever seen - but for which I had long looked.
+But Yikes!
 It had recently been bulldozed, in part.
-But – more important – the treasure mostly still exists in this world.
+Yet – more important – the treasure mostly still existed in this world.
 Botanist Dan Carter called the site "jaw-droopingly intact."
 Conservationist Eriko Kojima, on seeing it for the first time, was so blown-away she declared that she "wouldn't sleep for a week."

 (2016 photo by Dan Carter)